 CHS usually leads to severe nausea and vomiting that doesn't respond to typical anti-nausea drugs.

-These effects will vary based on how the delta-8 is produced, the strength of the product, and the frequency of consumption.
+These effects will vary based on how the delta-8 is produced, the product’s strength, and the consumption frequency.

 Large doses may cause more severe reactions.